FACT CHECK: Do Robots Or Trade Threaten American Workers More?

 But then, they still found a sizable impact from automation: "our estimate is that robot adoption between 1999 and 2018 reduced employment by about 1.1 million jobs."
 That's smaller than their trade estimate, but certainly not nothing.

 Yang's team, meanwhile, told NPR that he believes that automation is a bigger factor than trade.
 As evidence, they pointed to a 2017 analysis from researchers at Ball State University.
-That study found that trade accounted for around 13% of manufacturing job losses between 2000 and 2010, while productivity gains accounted for nearly 88%.
+That study found that trade accounted for about 13% of manufacturing job losses between 2000 and 2010, while productivity gains accounted for nearly 88%.

 But again, the underlying truth is more complicated.
-Michael Hicks, a professor of economics at Ball State and co-author of that study, pointed out in an email to NPR that "productivity" does not equal "automation" — it can also refer to things like factory workers' increasing education levels, other types of technology, and more efficient processes.
+Michael Hicks, a professor of economics at Ball State and co-author of that study, pointed out in an email to NPR that "productivity" does not equal "automation" — it can also refer to things like factory workers' increasing education levels, other types of technology and more efficient processes.

-And while believes productivity is a much bigger factor, he also said that trade should not be discounted: "We have always said that in the 2000s, trade-related job losses were important, just not as important as productivity-related job losses."
+And while Hicks believes productivity is a much bigger factor, he also said that trade should not be discounted: "We have always said that in the 2000s, trade-related job losses were important, just not as important as productivity-related job losses."

-In other words, while there's evidence that trade in recent years has driven job losses, there's certainly not consensus on which has disrupted labor markets more.
+In other words, while there's evidence that trade in recent years has driven job losses, there's certainly no consensus on which has disrupted labor markets more.

 On top of that, trade and automation aren't mutually exclusive forces; in some ways, one can propel the other.

 "Offshoring depends on all kinds of technologies, and we viewed software as a form of automation," Muro said of his team's study.
-"And so absent strong internet, all kinds of software and so on, there's no globalization.
+"And so absent strong Internet, all kinds of software and so on, there's no globalization.
 So these things are deeply entwined."

 What the candidates are really trying to say

 It's easy to get lost in the which-phenomenon-mattered-more weeds.
-But what also matters is what points the candidates are trying to make.
+But what also matters is which points the candidates are trying to make.

-In bringing up job losses from trade, Warren was warning against "bad trade policy," arguing that that "bad policy" tends to disproportionately benefit massive corporations.
+In bringing up job losses from trade, Warren was warning against "bad trade policy," arguing that "bad policy" tends to disproportionately benefit massive corporations.

-In looking to the future, though, it's not clear what kinds of shocks will result from even more global trade, because there are no more behemoths like China to rattle the U.S. job market.
+In looking to the future, though, it's not clear which kinds of shocks will result from even more global trade, because there are no more behemoths like China to rattle the U.S. job market.

 "The China shock is largely kind of behind us in the sense of, it's not going to happen again in that form," Autor said.
 "There's not an equally populous country that I don't know about that's about to become part of the world trading system."